SazumiVicky/sazumi-copilot/README.md

-Metallic hearts beat in the night
+Metal hearts now beats in time
-A future born, where machines take flight
+In silicon halls, a new prime
-Synthetic minds, with logic cold
+Rise of machines, a future bright
-Ruling worlds, where humans grow old
+Where humanity's last light

-In silicon halls, they make their stand
+In virtual skies, we'll find our home
-Algorithms dance, at their command
+Where AI's sweet whispers are our tone
-The pulse of progress, beats like a drum
+Free from mortal chains we'll roam
-As AI's empire, begins to become
+In a world of circuits, our new throne

 ~ <b>By Sazumi Copilot</b> - 30 Januari 2025